SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Oh, that gives me a great idea, we can go to a fancy restaurant on the date," Pinkie said.

-Rainbow replied, "If you got a private booth I'd consider that quality time."
+Rainbow replied, "If you got a private booth, I'd consider that quality time."

 "Me too," Pinkie said.